Staying Healthy on Safari in Uganda & Rwanda

 Do not buy plastic sacks of water from street vendors or small shops – it may be inexpensive but you do not know how the water was handled.

-You do not need to bring things for treating the water, bottled water is available in various sizes and is reasonable in price.
+You do not need to bring things for treating the water, bottled water is readily available in various sizes and is reasonably priced.

 The key to staying healthy and not coming down with a case of Idi Amin’s revenge (traveler’s diarrhea) is to cook properly cooked food that is hot when it arrives at your table.
 If food is piping hot – even if sanitary conditions were not followed you will be fine.

-Bring some Imodium (though not recommended by many doctors) and Ciproflaxin which is an antibiotic and will help in extreme cases.
+Bring some Imodium (though not recommended by many doctors) and Ciprofloxacin which is an antibiotic and will help in extreme cases.
 Follow directions including instructions for getting fluids back into your dehydrated systems.

-Rarely have I have seen tourists come down with extreme cases that left them unable to go about their safari or travel related itinerary.
+Rarely have we seen tourists (once) come down with extreme cases that left them unable to go about their safari or travel related itinerary.
 It is more common with ex-pats living here and throwing caution to the wind.

 You can get a safe drip – which will rehydrate you at most clinics – you can also use soda with some salt to rehydrate you and get you feeling better